Organizational Development informed by Marketing, Cultural Anthropology, and Sociolinguistics

 A false dichotomy

-Understanding that DEI and MEI are not mutually exclusive, Rico helps organizations use both models in a holistic strategy to create and sustain a culture that values the excellence of individual merit and the creativity and innovation of diverse perspectives within an inclusive workplace.
+Understanding that DEI and MEI are not mutually exclusive, Rico helps organizations use components of both models in a holistic strategy to create and sustain a culture that values the excellence of individual merit and the creativity and innovation of diverse perspectives within an inclusive workplace.

 Company-Market Value Alignment

-Rico's Company-Market Value Alignment model offers a unique 360-degree approach to business.
-Think Organizational Development meets Marketing: Starting with your Mission-Vision-Values (which we can develop or update together), we do a market scan using qualitative research methodologies beyond regular market research.
+Starting with your Mission, Vision, and Values (which we can develop or update together), we do a market scan using qualitative research methodologies beyond regular market research.
 We then do the value alignment work, creating a relevant initiative customized to your organization, considering your team's skillset and your market's needs and wants vis-à-vis your brand.

 Your company runs on talent